Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 13. Forgetting Your Emergency safety Supplies

-In a hurry to make sure your pack didn’t weigh 100 pounds, you forgot a lighter.
+On a mission to make sure your pack doesn’t weigh 100 pounds, you forgot a lighter.
 Or perhaps you ditched that rain layer after reading the forecast.
 Oops!
 Make a list and check it twice before you hit the trail.
 Always be sure to pack the Ten Essentials, just as you would on a day hike.

 It’s always a good idea to carry a spare pair of socks (in case your feet get wet), rain gear, and a warm layer in case temps are a bit chillier than you anticipated.
 You may not use everything you carry, and that’s just fine, but you’ll be happy you have a first aid kit or extra headlamp batteries should you need them.